janymuong/alx-system_engineering-devops/0x19-postmortem/postmortem.md

 > **Note**
 > The container described above can be run from this base [`image`](https://hub.docker.com/r/holbertonschool/265-0/tags) from [Docker Hub](https://hub.docker.com/):
-> You can pull the Docker `image` above to a local machine/system and you could run a container from it and use it for your practice.
+> You can pull the Docker `image` to a local machine/system and you could run a container from it and use it for your practice.
 > See below for reference:

 ```bash